WoozyMasta/h2o/README.md

 ```

 Then `<command-name>` can neither connect to the network or write to your filesystem.
 So please consider installing bubblewrap to your system.
 H2O automatically uses it if avaialble.

-## TODOs

-- [ ] Improve parsing to support bioinformatics tools as many as possible
-- [ ] Improve extraction of subcommand descriptions

 ## Related projects